paulm17/raikou/README.md

 ## Server Components

-There are 33 server components available without the need for "use client" in either the component library entry point nor in the page itself.
-They are: action-icon, alert, anchor, aspect-ratio, background-image, badge, blockquote, box, breadcrumbs, button, center, close-button, code, color-swatch, container, divider, fieldset, flex, group, highlight, kbd, loader, mark, paper, skeleton, simple-grid, space, stack, text, title, unstyled-button, visually-hidden.
+There are 34 server components available without the need for "use client" in either the component library entry point nor in the page itself.
+They are: action-icon, alert, anchor, aspect-ratio, background-image, badge, blockquote, box, breadcrumbs, button, center, close-button, code, color-swatch, container, divider, fieldset, flex, group, highlight, indicator, kbd, loader, mark, paper, skeleton, simple-grid, space, stack, text, title, unstyled-button, visually-hidden.

 To use a server component do the following: